rmdhirr/Whisper-Speech-Recognition/README.md

 Each step involves specific code snippets and visualizations that contribute to a comprehensive exploratory data analysis, aiding in the understanding and preprocessing of the dataset for model training.

 ---
+## Import Pretrained Model and Load its Preprocessor

+### 1. Importing Pretrained Model
+The model is instantiated using a pretrained Whisper model, specifically the "openai/whisper-medium" version, which is designed for speech-to-text tasks.

+### 2. Load Preprocessor
+A preprocessor is loaded to match the Whisper model's expected input format.
+It's set to process English language audio for transcription tasks.

+---
+## Preprocessing

+### 1. Train Test Split
+The dataset is divided into training and test sets, with 20% of the data reserved for testing, to evaluate the model's performance on unseen data.

+### 2. Resampling Input Data
+Audio data is resampled to match the Whisper model's expected sampling rate, ensuring uniformity across all inputs and optimizing model performance.

+### 3. Building Preprocess Function
+A custom function prepares the dataset by applying the preprocessor to each audio sample, converting them into a format suitable for the model and calculating the duration of each audio clip in seconds.

+### 4. Mapping Preprocess Function to Dataset
+The preprocess function is applied to the entire dataset, removing irrelevant columns and transforming the audio data into a model-ready format.

+### 5. Filtering Data
+Audio samples longer than 30 seconds are filtered out to maintain consistency and manage computational load, focusing on shorter, potentially more informative audio segments.

+### 6. Data Collator
+A specialized data collator is defined to handle the unique requirements of padding speech-to-text model inputs and labels, ensuring proper tensor shapes and masking padding in labels for accurate loss calculation.

+### 7. Instantiating the Data Collator
+The data collator is initialized with the preprocessor, ready to collate batches of processed audio data for training the model, optimizing the data flow into the model during training sessions.

+---

 ## Installation